-Cosmo Dinardo and a second man were charged with Pennsylvania murders
+Cosmo DiNardo and a second man were charged with Pennsylvania murders

 DiNardo admitted to the four murders on Thursday and told authorities where to find the bodies, according to his attorney Paul Lang.

-The body of one of the men, Dean Finocchiaro, 19, was found at the bottom of a 12½-foot-deep grave on a farm in Bucks County owned by DiNardo's parents.
+The body of one of the men was found at the bottom of a 12½-foot-deep grave on a farm in Bucks County owned by DiNardo's parents.
+The three other victims were found in a metal tank that was buried on the farm, according to the affidavit.

+DiNardo told police that he agreed to sell Patrick four pounds of marijuana for $8,000 and brought him to the farm on July 5, according to the probable cause affidavit.
+Patrick only had $800, so DiNardo offered to sell him a shotgun instead.
+He then took Patrick to a remote part of the property, shot him with a .22 and buried him with a backhoe, according to the affidavit.

+Two days later, DiNardo offered to sell a quarter-pound of marijuana to Finocchiaro for approximately $700, the affidavit said.
+On the way, DiNardo picked up Kratz and allegedly gave him a .357 handgun.
+They allegedly agreed to rob Finocchiaro.

 DiNardo was originally arrested on Monday for an unrelated gun charge.
 He is not allowed to own a gun because of his history of mental illness.